openebs/openebs/contribute/design/1.x/ndm/20200219-ndm-disk-accessing.md

 - As an NDM user, I should be able to access devices uniquely even if the device doesn't have any unique identification from the manufacturer.

+- Removing the requirement to run in Privileged mode for NDM consumers.

+- Removing the need for restart of pod to access disks that are attached after non-privileged pod came up.

 #### Current Implementation